 It’s not rare for me to get into a nerd conversation or two.
 Especially late at night.
 Nighttime on the Internet is when the only people stirring are other social media pros and bloggers.
 Google Chat has become the hub for me during this time to bounce ideas off of people while I prepare for a speaking engagement, big presentation, or am simply catching up on my never-ending email box.
 One such night, a message came through that read:

 “Do you think a brand message can be conveyed in 140 characters?”

 This was a prep question poised for a joint panel held by PRSA Detroit and Social Media Club Detroit.
 Initially, my gut told me to scream, “YES, YES, A THOUSAND TIMES, YES!
 Your brand message should be so clear and concise that 140 characters is plenty!
 Of course!
 What a ridiculous question!”

 Luckily, I don’t let my gut do all of the talking.
 Especially when my gut and I have been up for hours working on prep for two speaking engagements and a big client pitch.
 The more I thought about it, the more I realized that my gut did not have the right idea.

 My actual response began with, “Yes and no.”

 This is where the ambiguity of the word “brand” comes into play.
-For some a brand is something that lives in the design world.
-It’s a pleasing color palette, a sharp logo or a font choice.
-To others, a brand is something that lives in their customer service.
-It’s a mint on the pillow, remembering your favorite coffee or making the process of returning an unwanted product into a painless experience.
+For some, a brand is something that lives in the design world.
+It’s a pleasing color palette, a sharp logo, or a font choice.
+To others, a brand is something that lives in its customer service.
+It’s a mint on the pillow, remembering your favorite coffee, or making the process of returning an unwanted product into a painless experience.
 It is the tone of your blog posts and outgoing voicemail messages.
 It’s the lighting of your waiting room.
 You pick your favorite brand touchpoint, and many will choose to point to that as their “brand.”